apache/incubator-graphar/cpp/README.md

 Build with a custom namespace:

 The `namespace` is configurable.
-By default, it is defined in `namespace GraphArchive`; however this can be toggled by setting `NAMESPACE` option with cmake:
+By default, it is defined in `namespace graphar`; however this can be toggled by setting `NAMESPACE` option with cmake:

 ```bash